monumentjs/core/README.md

 So, forget about callback hell and long promises chains!
 In standard library functions that performs async work are always `async`.

-Also thanks to TypeScript **we can use the latest EcmaScript features today**.
+Also thanks to TypeScript **we can use the latest ECMAScript features today**.

 ## Test coverage